 Irrigation schemes are difficult to implement in Timor-Leste.
-Rainfalls are irregular and most rivers are completely dry for large parts of the year.
+Rainfall is irregular and most rivers are completely dry for large parts of the year.
 Even in those instances where some type of irrigation exists, it tends to be simple and unreliable.
 Irrigation systems are often crucially dependent on the water level in the rivers, which has to reach the level of the intake of the irrigation system.
 There are few instances where a pump can help farmers transferring water from its prime supply to the irrigation systems.
-As an example on the low quality of irrigation, it was reported that only a few hundred irrigation schemes existed in Timor-Leste around the time of independence and only around 20 of these could store water (Ministry of Agriculture, Forestry and Fisheries, 2004, p.
-4).
+As an example on the low quality of irrigation, it was reported that only a few hundred irrigation schemes existed in Timor-Leste around the time of independence and only around 20 of these could store water (MAFF 2004, 4).
 Maintenance is a major problem and irrigation schemes are often ruined by flooding rivers.

-Lack of irrigation is hence a major problem when it comes to expanding agricultural output.
+The lack of irrigation is a major problem when it comes to expanding agricultural output.
 The lack of water is particularly troublesome in the case of rice production.
-It should be noted, however, that less than 20 percent of the irrigated land produces a second rice crop (Ministry of Agriculture, Forestry and Fisheries, 2007).
+However, less than 20 percent of the irrigated land produces a second rice crop

+(MAFF 2007).
 In other words, agricultural output is low even when water is not the binding constraint.
 Hence, there is a range of other problems explaining the low agricultural production level in Timor-Leste.
-Some of these are discussed below.

-There are no up-to-date figures on the amounts of fertilizer and pesticides used in Timorese agriculture but the available indications point to very small amounts.
-For instance, the Timor-Leste Suco Survey reported that only 3 percent of the households used such inputs in 2001 (Ministry of Planning and Finance and World Bank, 2003, p. ix), and a 2003 survey in five districts revealed that only 29 percent of the farms used chemical fertilizer and that less than 35 percent used chemical pesticides because of lack of availability and high prices (Care International, 2004, p.
-19).
+There are no up-to-date figures on the amounts of fertilizer and pesticides used in Timorese agriculture but the available indications point to small amounts.
+For instance, the Timor-Leste Suco Survey reported that only 3 percent of the households used such inputs in 2001 (Ministry of Planning and Finance and World Bank 2003, ix), and a 2003 survey in five districts revealed that only 29 percent of the farms used chemical fertilizer and that less than 35 percent used chemical pesticides because of lack of availability and high prices (Care International 2004, 19).

-Investments in irrigation, new seeds, a plow or a horse, are expensive and require financial capital.
-Such capital is in scarce supply since farmer incomes are low, but also because the financial sector is very rudimentary.
-Banks are few and tend to be located in Dili where they target the international donor community and some service sector operators.
-No commercial banks are found in rural areas and even if they had existed is it likely that low incomes and ill-defined land rights would provide serious obstacles to borrowing for most farmers.
+Investments in irrigation, new seeds, a plow, or a horse are expensive and require financial capital.
+Such capital is in scarce supply because farmer incomes are low, and also because the financial sector is rudimentary.
+There are only a few banks, which tend to be located in Dili where they target the international donor community and some service sector operators.
+No commercial banks are found in rural areas and even if they were, it is likely that low incomes and ill-defined land rights would prove to be serious obstacles to borrowing for most farmers.
 The credit situation in agriculture has been dismal during the entire independence period.
-Thus, in 2002, JICA (2002) reported that no farmers had access to credits from banks, 50 percent could borrow from traders, and 14 percent from relatives.
-An FAO-World Food Programme Study from 2007 bluntly stated that credit institutions were non-existent, with minor exceptions (FAO and World Food Programme, 2007, p.
-12) and two years later an IFC survey reported that loans were typically not available for purchases of farm inputs or improvements or for trade in farm products, because credit institutions have a problem getting secure information about borrower risk and because land cannot be used as collateral (World Bank, 2011a, pp. 97-98).
+Thus, in 2002, the Japan International Cooperation Agency (JICA 2002) reported that no farmers had access to credits from banks, 50 percent could borrow from traders, and 14 percent from relatives.
+An FAO-World Food Programme Study from 2007 bluntly stated that credit institutions were nonexistent, with minor exceptions (FAO and World Food Programme 2007, 12) and two years later an IFC survey reported that loans were typically not available for purchases of farm inputs or improvements or for trade in farm products, because credit institutions have a problem getting secure information about borrower risk and because land cannot be used as collateral (World Bank 2011a, 97-98).
 Micro finance may provide a useful alternative to banks and some initiatives have been taken by international donors, but it is unclear how extensive and successful these efforts have been.

-4.4 Technology
+3.4 Technology